Đorđe Marjanović: 1970s and 1980s, retirement

 During the 1970s and 1980s, Marjanović's career moved in three main directions: he appeared on pop music festivals, held concerts in Trade Union Hall, where he performed for his faithful fans, nicknamed "Đokists" by the media, and held Soviet Union tours.
 In 1972, he was awarded the Order of Labor with Silver Wreath by the president of Yugoslavia Josip Broz Tito.
 In 1979 he released the album Hvala vam, prijatelji (Thank You, Friends), which featured songs written for Marjanović by various authors: "Zima u Budimpešti" ("Winter in Budapest"), written by Đorđe Balašević, "Moje ludo srce" ("My Crazy Heart"), written by Mladen Vranešević, "Maestro", written by Vojkan Borisavljević, "Gramatika srca" ("Grammar of the Heart"), composed by Aleksandar Korać and with lyrics written by Dušan Radović, "Aerodrom" ("Airport") and "Samo dugme na kaputu" ("Just a Button on the Coat"), both composed by Kornelije Kovač and with lyrics written by Bora Đorđević, and others.
 On a 1982 concert in the Trade Union Hall the audience by voting chose the songs to be released on the 1982 album Dvadeset nikada više (Twenty Never Again).
 In 1989, to mark the 30th anniversary of Marjanović's debut release, PGP-RTB released the songs from Muzika za igru and Mustafa on the compilation album Milord za sva vremena (Milord for Eternity).
 During these two decades, he also performed in France, Germany, Israel, Australia and the United States of America.

 In 1990 Marjanović was awarded by the Order of Friendship of Peoples by Soviet head of state Mikhail Gorbachev.
 Later that year, Marjanović made a guest appearance on Lepa Brena concert in Melbourne.
 While performing the song "Mene nema ko da žali" ("There's No One to Feel Sorry for Me"), he suffered a stroke.
 After the stroke he had difficulty speaking.
 He partially recovered, but decided to retire from the scene.
 During the following decades up until his death, Marjanović did not record new material and would appear live occasionally only, usually as a guest on festivals and other musicians' concerts.

 Personal life and death

 Marjanović married twice.
 With his first wife, Zlata, he had no children, and with his second wife, Eli Nikolajevna Borisenko, he had three children: daughters Natalija and Nevena and son Marko.
 Both of his daughters graduated from the Belgrade Faculty of Music Arts.

 After his retirement from the scene, Marjanović lived in Belgrade, occasionally residing in Kučevo.
 He died on 15 May 2021, aged 89, in Belgrade.
 Initially, Serbian media reported that he died due to complications caused by COVID-19, although one of his daughters later stated that he actually died of old age.
 He was buried at the Alley of Distinguished Citizens in the Belgrade New Cemetery.
-On 28 June (Serbian national holiday Vidovdan) 2021, he was posthumously awarded the 1st class Order of Karađorđe's Star by the President of Serbia Aleksandar Vučić.
+On 28 June (Serbian national holiday Vidovdan) 2021, he was posthumously awarded the 1st class Order of Karađorđe's Star by the President of Serbia.